ysy-dlg/RefCommitDiff/README.md

 - `repository_url`, Repository URL.
 - `repository_name`, Name of the repository.
 - `language`, Primary programming language of the repository (e.g., Java, Python).

+## Patterns of each refactoring type in commits